-If you're going to Ecuador, either alone or with a tour, one of your destinations is sure to be Otavalo either for the world famous market or the Fiesta del Yamor celebrated early in September.
+If you're going to Ecuador, either alone or with a tour, one of your destinations is sure to be Otavalo.
+Your visit should include their world-famous market or if visiting in early September, the Fiesta del Yamor celebration.

 The busiest market day is Saturday, but the markets in Otavalo are open every day.
-If you get up very early, you can experience an all day market experience beginning with the animal market.
-You can wander from market to market (see map,) buy a meal from a vendor, wander the food and produce market, and consider the arts, crafts and textiles before a purchase from the artesan market.
+If you get up very early, you can experience an all-day market experience beginning with the animal market.
+You can wander from market to market, buy a meal from a vendor, wander the food and produce market, and consider the arts, crafts, and textiles before making a purchase at the artisan market.
 These Otavalo Market photos are slow to download, but worth the wait for a look at market activity.

-You might find a better buy down one of the side streets away from Poncho Plaza, where the main artesan market is.
-Look for Otavalo embroidered shirts, carved wooden parrots or textiles and tapestries.
-Ecuadorian Textiles are world famous for their quality and history.
+You might find a better buy down one of the side streets away from Poncho Plaza, where the main artisan market is.
+Look for Otavalo embroidered shirts, carved wooden parrots, or textiles and tapestries.
+Ecuadorian textiles are world-famous for their quality and history.

-Otavaleños wear clothing distinctive to their area.
-Embroidered blouses, beaded necklaces and skirts for women, while men wear their long hair in braids and wear white trousers, ponchos and sandals.
+Otavaleños wear clothing distinctive to their area—embroidered blouses, beaded necklaces, and skirts for women.
+Men wear their long hair in braids and their clothes include white trousers, ponchos, and sandals.

 The nearby villages of Peguche, San Jose de la Bolsa, Selva Alegre, Cotama, Agato, and Iluman villages are famous for their textiles.
 Visit with Miguel Andrango Master of the Loom Otavaleño weaver, for a description of his trade, then go to Cotacachi for leather goods, and to San Antonio for woodcarvings, picture frames, and hand-crafted furniture.
 Of course, you know that Panama hats are really made in Ecuador.